How to enable Do Not Track (DNT) in Chrome, Firefox, Edge, Opera and Internet Explorer

 In Google Chrome, press the "Customize and control Google Chrome" button on the top right corner.
 It looks like three dots arranged vertically.
 In the menu that opens, click or tap Settings.

-If you click Advanced, scroll down to "Privacy and security."
-No matter which way you chose to get here, activate the "Send a Do Not Track request with your browsing traffic" switch.
+Scroll down to "Privacy and security."
+Activate the "Send a Do Not Track request with your browsing traffic" switch.

 You are informed about what it means to enable Do Not Track (DNT).
 Click or tap Confirm, and you are done.